mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 core idea is that ``salt-sproxy`` creates a subprocess for every device matching the target executing the requested Salt function.
-Under each subprocess it's running a lightweight version of the Proxy Minion - that is, the regular Proxy Minion start up, including compiling the Pillar, or collecting the Grains, but without other components that wouldn't make sense in this case, i.e., Engines, Beacons, Scheduler etc. In short, it pretty much only establishes the connection to the remote network device, over the API of choice, then invokes the function
+Under each subprocess it's running a lightweight version of the Proxy Minion - that is, the regular Proxy Minion start up, including compiling the Pillar, collecting the Grains, but without other components that wouldn't make sense in this case, i.e., Engines, Beacons, Scheduler etc. In short, it pretty much only establishes the connection to the remote network device, over the API of choice, then invokes the function